-At the beginning of this year I upgraded my DAW with a new Alienware I7 Quadcore PC and my software to the new Steinberg Cubase Pro 8.
-I am loving it to!
+A few years ago I upgraded my DAW with a new Alienware I7 Quadcore PC and my software to the new Steinberg Cubase Pro 8.
+Now I have Cubase 10.5 with multiple SSD Drives which greatly speeds up playback I am loving it to!
 I have been using Cubase now since 1990 and the days of the good old Atari putor’s.
 This one is the best version yet, Steinberg now have the backing and benefit of the Yamaha music group behind this next generation virtual studio technology.
 So a music tech marriage made in heaven between the Cubase software brains and the Yamaha hardware interface, will lead to further integration into the future with innovative new digital work surfaces and controllers.
 For the time being I will have to settle with my brand new Steinberg UR22 Audio Interface, which does the job superbly, with as high quality sound as you might need.

 The first major project of the new set-up was a slight divergence to the normal musical production and it came as a refreshingly different and pleasant surprise.
 Ella Jo Street who I have recorded music for in the past , asked me if I would record an Audiobook of one of her kids stories.
 I was a bit dubious at first, although in the past I have recorded spoken, plays for the radio and podcasts.
 Anyway we ran through a dress rehearsal of the 6500 word story and I recorded it onto an MP3, it played back at around 50 minutes and in places it was hilarious with EJ Street finding great character in her performance.